 If you’re travelling with high value items, you should check the per item limits that apply.
 For example even though luggage cover may stipulate $10,000 if your high end DSLR camera is worth $2,000 and the per item limit is $750 you’ll probably want additional cover.
 Credit card travel insurance doesn’t allow you to add high value items whereas standalone travel insurance does.

-There is also some exclusion of coverage for valuables put into checked luggage.
+There may also be some exclusion of coverage for valuables put into checked luggage.
 For example breakable items like cameras and laptops are often not covered if they are damaged during travel.

 A large proportion of ‘complimentary’ credit card travel insurance excludes coverage for lost items.
 You need to read the terms and conditions carefully.